shader-slang/slang-playground/README.md

 * `spirv-tools.d.ts`
 * `spirv-tools.wasm`

-If this method does not work, you can instead fork this repo and run the `Build Dependencies` workflow from the Actions tab.
+If this method does not work, you can instead fork this repo and manually run the `Build Dependencies` workflow from the Actions tab.
 Then you can download the artifacts from the workflow run.

 Run `npm install` to install dependencies.